 Tenant Usage Reports

 A tenant usage report provides usage information of one tenant (project representation in a specific platform).
-E.g. all resources like VMs, Storage, Public IPs, etc are shown in this report.
+This report shows for example all resources like VMs, Storage, Public IPs, etc.

-From a Tenant Usage Report you can also access a Detailed Report to see every single usage the resources created.
+From a Tenant Usage Report you can also access a Detailed Report to see every single resource consumption.
 That means you can e.g. see whether a resource was running for 3 hours, stopped for 5 hours and then started again for another 6 hours.

 Note that unit costs for Azure and GCP services are not supported.
 Therefore, the unit costs are not available in the Tenant Usage Reports for those platforms.

 Each project in meshStack is associated with a Chargeback Account.
 Tenant Usage Reports are booked into these Chargeback Accounts as soon as they are processed by meshStack. meshStack periodically generates chargeback account statements, called chargeback statements.
 A chargeback statement includes booking entries on the chargeback account for usage reports that were entered before the end of the chargeback period and have not been included in a previous chargeback statement.